petershin/liferay-learn/docs/liferay-cloud/latest/en/getting-started/initial-setup-overview.md

 ---
 # Initial Setup Overview

-Getting started with Liferay Cloud involves ensuring all accounts, environments, and services have been successfully provisioned and deployed in your instance.
+Getting started with Liferay Cloud (SaaS or PaaS) involves ensuring all accounts, environments, and services have been successfully provisioned and deployed in your instance.
 Begin with the following steps:

 - [Check Setup Emails](#check-setup-emails)
 - [Access the Liferay Cloud Console](#access-the-liferay-cloud-console)